linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 **Box 1.1** Bulls and bears in the foreign exchange market

 Speculators are usually classi!ed as bulls or bears according to their view on a particular currency.
-If

-a speculator expects a currency, for example the pound (spot and forward), to appreciate in the future

-they are said to be 'bullish' about the currency.
-It pays the speculator to take a _long position_  - n the

-pound, that is, to buy the pound spot or forward at a cheap price today in the hope that they can sell it

-at a higher price in the future.
+If a speculator expects a currency, for example the pound (spot and forward), to appreciate in the future they are said to be 'bullish' about the currency.
+It pays the speculator to take a _long position_  - n the pound, that is, to buy the pound spot or forward at a cheap price today in the hope that they can sell it at a higher price in the future.

 If a speculator expects the pound (spot and forward) to depreciate in the future he or she is said to be

 'bearish' about the currency.
-It will pay the speculator to take a _short position_  - n the currency, that is, to

-sell the pound at what they consider to be a relatively high price today in the hope of buying it back at a

-cheaper rate sometime in the future.
+It will pay the speculator to take a _short position_  - n the currency, that is, to sell the pound at what they consider to be a relatively high price today in the hope of buying it back at a cheaper rate sometime in the future.

- - **Central banks.** Normally the monetary authorities of a country are not indi$erent to changes in the external value of their currency.
+- **Central banks.** Normally the monetary authorities of a country are not indi $ erent to changes in the external value of their currency.
 Even though exchange rates of the major industrialized nations have been le, to fluctuate freely since 1973, central banks frequently intervene to buy and sell their currencies in a bid to influence the rate at which their currency is traded.
 Under a !xed exchange rate system the authorities are obliged to purchase their currencies when there is excess supply, and sell the currency when there is excess demand.

 1.4 ARBITRAGE IN THE FOREIGN EXCHANGE MARKET

-One of the most important implications deriving from the close communication of buyers and sellers in

-the foreign exchange market is that there is almost instantaneous arbitrage across currencies and !nancial

-centres.
-Arbitrage is the exploitation of price di$erentials for riskless guaranteed pro!ts.
-To illustrate what is

-meant by these two types of arbitrage we shall assume that transaction costs are negligible and that there is
+One of the most important implications deriving from the close communication of buyers and sellers in the foreign exchange market is that there is almost instantaneous arbitrage across currencies and !nancial centres.
+Arbitrage is the exploitation of price di $ erentials for riskless guaranteed pro!ts.
+To illustrate what is meant by these two types of arbitrage we shall assume that transaction costs are negligible and that there is

-- nly a single exchange rate quotation, ignoring the bid–o$er spread.
+- nly a single exchange rate quotation, ignoring the bid–o $ er spread.

 **Financial centre arbitrage** ensures that the dollar–pound exchange rate quoted in New York will be the same as that quoted in London and other !nancial centres.
-Tis is because if the exchange rate is \$1.36/£1 in New York but only \$1.34/£1 in London, it would be pro!table for banks to buy pounds in London and simultaneously sell them in New York and make a guaranteed 2 cents for every pound bought and sold.
-Te act of buying pounds in London will lead to a depreciation of the dollar in London, while selling pounds in New York will lead to an appreciation of the dollar in New York.
-Such a process continues until the rate quoted in the two centres coincides at, say, \$1.35/£1.
+Tis is because if the exchange rate is \ $ 1.36/£1 in New York but only \ $ 1.34/£1 in London, it would be pro!table for banks to buy pounds in London and simultaneously sell them in New York and make a guaranteed 2 cents for every pound bought and sold.
+Te act of buying pounds in London will lead to a depreciation of the dollar in London, while selling pounds in
+New York will lead to an appreciation of the dollar in New York.
+Such a process continues until the rate quoted in the two centres coincides at, say, \ $ 1.35/£1.

 **Cross currency arbitrage** .
-To illustrate what is meant by currency arbitrage let us suppose that the exchange rate of the dollar against the pound is \$1.35/£1 and the exchange rate of the dollar against the euro is \$1.2175/€1.
-Currency arbitrage implies that the exchange rate of the euro against the pound will be €1.1088/£1 (1.35/1.2175 = 1.1088).
-If this were not the case, say there was 1.25 euros per pound, then a UK dealer wanting dollars would do better to !rst obtain 1.25 euros which would then buy \$1.5219 making nonsense of a \$1.35/£1 quotation.
+To illustrate what is meant by currency arbitrage let us suppose that the exchange rate of the dollar against the pound is \ $ 1.35/£1 and the exchange rate of the dollar against the euro is \ $ 1.2175/€1.
+Currency arbitrage implies that the exchange rate of the euro against the pound will be
+€1.1088/£1 (1.35/1.2175 = 1.1088).
+If this were not the case, say there was 1.25 euros per pound, then a UK dealer wanting dollars would do better to !rst obtain 1.25 euros which would then buy \ $ 1.5219 making nonsense of a \ $ 1.35/£1 quotation.
 Te increased demand for euros would quickly appreciate its rate against the pound to the €1.1088/£1 level.
 Table 1.3 shows a set of cross rates for the major currencies.

 16